frederic-perez/AmE-dictionary/data/dictionary.md

 __for better or worse__
 __for days to come__ :dart: _It was a highlight that would be looped on SportsCenter for days to come._
 __for good measure__
-__for good__ :two::hammer: _Leadville's only hospital is preparing to close for good in March._ _The magazine was gone for good._
+__for good__ :two::hammer: _Leadville’s only hospital is preparing to close for good in March._ _The magazine was gone for good._
 __for keeps__
 __for one__ _Rhode Island, for one, is well on the way to meeting the goals._
 __for peanuts__ _idiom_ For a very paltry or minuscule amount of money; for nearly no money or the absolute minimum amount. _I managed to get tickets!
-Suzy's brother has a connection in the stadium, so we got them for peanuts!_
+Suzy’s brother has a connection in the stadium, so we got them for peanuts!_
 __For starters__ _phr informal_ :five: You use for starters when you mention something to indicate that it is the first item or point in a series. _These prizes are just for starters.
 Other exciting offers are flooding in._ _Her manager said, 'It will cost her 1.5 million pounds for starters if she loses.'_
 __for the ages__ _idiom_ :three: That will stand the test of time; that will be remembered or regarded for years to come. _A comeback for the ages._ _A year for the ages._ _He put together a run for the ages._
 __for the better__ _My luck did not change for the better upon arrival at the bank._
 __for the most part__ :two::hammer:
 __for the sake of__
-__for what it's worth__ _idiom_ :two: For whatever value or merit it seems to have (to you).
+__for what it’s worth__ _idiom_ :two: For whatever value or merit it seems to have (to you).
 This expression, which normally precedes the expression of one’s opinion on a controversial topic, implies that the listener may not think much of it, but there it is, anyway. _I’m sorry to hear you lost your job.
-For what it's worth, I think you made the right choice confronting your boss._
+For what it’s worth, I think you made the right choice confronting your boss._
 __for__ _3 for 4 (attempts)._
 __for-profit__
 __forage<sup>1</sup>__ _n_
 __forage<sup>2</sup>__ _v_ :two::hammer: (foraged)
 __forager__ _n_ :three::hammer: (foragers)
-__foray__ _n_ :seven: /ˈfɒreɪ/ A venture or an initial attempt, especially outside one's usual area. _Syn_ raid, attack, assault, incursion, swoop, strike, charge _An actor's foray into politics._ :es: incursión
+__foray__ _n_ :seven: /ˈfɒreɪ/ A venture or an initial attempt, especially outside one’s usual area. _Syn_ raid, attack, assault, incursion, swoop, strike, charge _An actor’s foray into politics._ :es: incursión
 __forbear__ _v_
 __forbearance__
 __force majeure__ :two::hammer: